rolling-scopes-school/tasks/stage2/tasks/fun-chat/README.md

 #### 12. Page Navigation (on all pages) (+15)

-1. (+5) The browser's “Forward” and “Back” buttons work correctly according to the user's browsing history.
+1. (+5) The browser's "Forward" and "Back" buttons work correctly according to the user's browsing history.
 2. (+5) Each page has a unique URL address that changes in the browser bar according to the user's current position.
 3. (+5) The user is able to navigate in the application by typing the URL of the page into the browser bar.